Sleeve and Exclusive Listings of Whistler Real Estate

 Exclusive Listings From the Buyer’s Perspective

 Pursuing an exclusive listing arises because a buyer narrows down the location of where they want to own in Whistler.
 When a client makes this decision, the buyer and their Whistler realtor should take a bow, as it is not easy to get to this stage.
 By focusing on a ski-in/out niche, I am more than halfway there with my clients.
-This is where my relationship with other realtors come into play.
+This is where my relationship with other realtors comes into play.
 By representing a ski-in ski-out niche, it is pretty much understood by my colleagues that there is a good chance at all times, I have someone looking for a ski-in ski-out property.
 In addition, I am constantly asking other agents if they know of any sleeve listings in the ski-in ski-out areas/developments in Whistler.

 The Next Step